 Of course, it’s still crucial for producers and suppliers to know where, by whom, and under what circumstances fabrics are made, as well as to check the provider of their chosen fabric structure solution is up to snuff with sustainability standards.

 What about style?
 Can fabric structures use a range of effective aesthetic techniques while remaining a functional, sustainable solution?
-They can when you work with Edge Innovations.
-Not only are our fabric solutions versatile, cost-effective, and energy-efficient, but they are also customizable so you can design them to fit exactly your style and functionality needs.
+They can when you work with Edge Inc. Not only are our fabric solutions versatile, cost-effective, and energy-efficient, but they are also customizable so you can design them to fit exactly your style and functionality needs.

 All in all, fabric structures have been around for longer than you may first assume, and they’re certainly not going anywhere anytime soon!
 Be sure to head over to our website for more information on our unique, functional fabric solutions and their many use cases.
-If the future is fabric, let it be Edge Innovations fabric: the most durable, functional, affordable option around.
+If the future is fabric, let it be Edge Inc fabric: the most durable, functional, affordable option around.